-The Bossware Boom: Should you be monitoring employees?
+The bossware boom: Should you be monitoring employees?

-Surveillance software is on the rise among employers looking to track the productivity of their remote workers— but research shows that monitoring is not an effective substitute for good management.
+Surveillance software is on the rise among employers looking to track the productivity of their remote workers—but research shows that monitoring is not an effective substitute for good management.

 Why it matters